 The search for an Association Management Company (AMC) can seem overwhelming.
-But, luckily, there are things you can to help you choose an AMC that’s right for you.
+But, luckily, there are things you can do to help you choose an AMC that’s right for you.
 Let’s identify the 4 main questions to ask to help you find an AMC that best suits your organization’s goals and growth, both now and into the future.

 - Is this AMC a subject matter expert in my organization’s field?